tfsec/tfsec.github.io/_docs/azure/database/no-public-access.md

 ---
+title: azure-database-no-public-access
-title: Ensure databases are not publicly accessible
+description: Ensure databases are not publicly accessible
 shortcode: azure-database-no-public-access
 legacy:
 summary: Ensure databases are not publicly accessible